be-chen/REMSA/README.md

 ## Configuration

-RESMA is fully configurable via the `config.py` file.
+REMSA is fully configurable via the `config.py` file.
 The following parameters can be adjusted:

 - LLM backend selection
 - LLM inference settings